 remark: When there are non-intrusive features that also make sense in LUATEX, these will be applied in the experimental branch first, so that there is no interference with the stable release.
+However, given that in the meantime the code bases differs a lot, it is unlikely that much will trickle back.
+This is no real problem as there's not much demand for that anyway.

-remark: Most Context users seem always willing to keep up with the latest versions which means that LMTX is tested well.
+remark: Most CONTEXT users seem always willing to keep up with the latest versions which means that LMTX is tested well.
 We can therefore safely claim that end of 2019 the code has become quite stable.
-There are no complaints about performance (on my laptop this manual compiles at 22.5 pps with LMTX versus 20.7 pps for the LUATeX manual with MKIV).
+There are no complaints about performance (on my 2013 laptop this manual compiles at 24.5 pps with LMTX versus 20.7 pps for the LUATEX manual with MKIV).
 Probably no one notices it, but memory consumption stepwise got reduced too.
-And ... the binary is still below 3 MegaBytes on all platforms.
+And \dots the binary is still below 3 MegaBytes on all platforms.